IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - IUA promotes a loose coupling of Resource Server and Authorization Servers.
 This allows for deployments with multiple Resource Servers per Authorization Server as well as deployments with several or even no Authorization Servers.
 - IUA supports a wide range of use-cases ranging from mobile application access to data, cross-enterprise data exchange to complex system integration scenarios.
 - IUA is base-standard agnostic and can be combined with any HTTP RESTful transaction
-- IUA provides explicit means of obtaining authorization claims from an access token by a resource server (with and without the involvement of an Authorization Server)
+- IUA provides explicit means of obtaining access token claims from an access token by a resource server (with and without the involvement of an Authorization Server)
 - IUA specifies additional authorization context claims such as BPPC consents and a user's organizational context
 - IUA provides explicit compatibility with IHE XUA